Robin5890/Secure-Funds-Transfer-Application/README.md

 ## API Endpoints

-- /login : POST endpoint that authenticates a user generates and returns a JWT.
+- /login : POST endpoint that authenticates a user then generates and returns a JWT.

 - /getUserData: Get endpoint that authenticates a user with a valid JWT and returns their information(username and balance)

 - /transfer: POST endpoint that authenticates a user with a valid JWT, verifies the existance of sender and receiver accounts and commits the transfer of balance between accounts with proper validation.